E2B Menu Editor

 You can add more .cfg files to the \_ISO\docs\mythemes folder or edit the .mnu file to get .cfg files from a different folder.

-Note: PimpMyDrive.cmd will add the Change_Theme mnu file and set up blank MyE2B.cfg for you.
+Note: PimpMyDrive.cmd will add the Change_Theme mnu file and set up a blank MyE2B.cfg for you.

 If you have a large enough MyE2B.cfg file, you can simply copy different .cfg files into any menu folder (e.g. \_ISO\MAINMENU) and then select them from the E2B menu.
 E2B will replace the \_ISO\MyE2B.cfg file with the contents of the selected .cfg file and reload the E2B menu so you can change the current ‘theme’.
 Changes are permanent because the MyE2B.cfg file is overwritten.